caiovitor/UoN.ExpressiveAnnotations.Net8/README.md

 Expressive Annotations by Jarosław Waliszko, with special thanks to Szymon Małczak.

-`UoN.ExpressiveAnnotations.NetCore` by Mark Berry for The University of Nottingham, with special thanks to Jon Couldridge
+`UoN.ExpressiveAnnotations.Net8` by Mark Berry for The University of Nottingham, with special thanks to Jon Couldridge

 ### <a id="license">License</a>